MSW/JD Dual Degree

 Topic 1: Describe your understanding of the social work profession.
 How have you incorporated the values of service and social justice (held by the profession) in your human service experiences and interactions with others?

 Topic 2: Discuss your career interests and goals.
 What population(s) or area(s) of social work practice most interests you?
 How will a social work education from Loyola University Chicago School of Social Work prepare you for work in your area of interest?
 What do you hope to accomplish with an MSW?

-If you are a transfer student currently or have previously enrolled in a MSW program elsewhere, please also address your motivation for transferring to Loyola University Chicago School of Social Work.
+If you are a transfer student currently or have previously enrolled in an MSW program elsewhere, please also address your motivation for transferring to Loyola University Chicago School of Social Work.

-- International Students: Additional language requirement may apply.
+- International Students: Additional language requirements may apply.
 Please see additional details here.